And it's the second post detailing my World of Cthon cosmology!

 - Favorite races: ettercaps, bebiliths

-- Historical name: The Wolf-Spider or MISKA
+- Historical name: The Wolf-Spider or MISKA - The Mad Jungle King

 - A giant bipedal reptilian, also covered in fur and with tentacle-like arms, with two baboon-like heads.
 Mad becaue of the two personalities of his two heads, and constantly at war with others, mastering great armies of demons and jungle behemoths.